 We will typically reduce the amount paid to you by the amount of your deductible.
 You will usually pay the deductible to the contractor or repair person upon completion of repairs.

 Should any party allege that you or any insured under your policy is responsible for bodily injury or property damage, Kentucky Farm Bureau will conduct an investigation to assess the allegations.
-If you receive notice of a lawsuit filed against you, please notify your KFB agent and Claim Representative immediately, and forward all documents received to them as soon as possible.
+If you receive notice of a lawsuit filed against you, please notify your KFB agent and/or claims representative immediately, and forward any documents you receive to them as soon as possible.

-Your Claim Representative will complete a thorough investigation and review of your policy to determine if loss of revenue coverage applies.
+Your claims representative will complete a thorough investigation and review of your policy to determine if loss of revenue coverage applies.